November 13, 2025

 Whether or not customers see your business as trustworthy will have a massive effect on your conversion rates (see: What is conversion rate?).

 Utilizing social proof is a powerful marketing tactic to use in your blog conversion strategy.
-Just how amazing it is to use your existing success to generate even more sales?
+Just how amazing is it to use positive customer sentiment to generate even more sales?

 As a result, testimonials help in achieving a higher conversion rate.